blog-neas/INAr/README.md

 # !!!---not available at the moment---!!!
 # install.packages("INAr")

+# Or the latest stable GitHub version
+# install.packages("devtools")
+devtools::install_github("blog-neas/INAr")

 # Or the development version from GitHub
 # install.packages("devtools")
-devtools::install_github("blog-neas/INAr")
+devtools::install_github("blog-neas/INAr", ref = "devel")
 ```